nathanhollows/ScanScout/docs/user/quickstart.md

    - **Enable Points:**: Enable or disable scoring mechanisms (optional).
 3. Save your changes.

+Rapua automatically generates a set of rules based on your selections.
+Players will be shown these rules in the lobby after beginning the game.

 **Tip:** Hover over the information icons 🛈 for additional guidance.
 Each setting influences the gameplay, so choose wisely.

 ---